Chikayo-k/rate-your-stay/TESTING.md

 - [X] User can see images.
 - [X] User can see content that has been added.

-User Story: As a user, I want to add reviews so that people can see them
+User Story: As a user, I want to add reviews so that people can see them.

 - [X] User can click a button on the details page.
 - [X] Users can see a new page to add reviews.